lolxy/awesome-vue/README.md

 - [VueDose](https://vuedose.tips).
 Tips & tricks about the Vue ecosystem, for busy devs.
 - [Vuelibs](https://vuelibs.org).
 A minimalistic list of Vue.js libraries and components based on the awesome-vue repo.

-### Job Portal

-- [Vue.js Jobs - VueJobs](https://vuejobs.com/) - A Vue.js job portal to hire or get hired for all your Vue.js jobs.
-- [Vue.js Interview Questions](https://github.com/sudheerj/vuejs-interview-questions) - A List of 300 VueJS Interview Questions and Answers

 ### Community

 - [Twitter](https://twitter.com/vuejs)